Markets turn cautious, reversing an early gain to end lower

 But since climbing out of its early 2020 collapse caused by the first wave of COVID-19, one hallmark of the stock market's powerful run has been the continued willingness by bargain-hunting investors to buy following any dip in prices.
 That lasting habit has helped the S&P 500 set 66 all-time highs so far in 2021, the second-most on record for a year, according to S&P Dow Jones Indices.

-Longer-term Treasury yields also initially recovered some of their sharp drops from the day before, triggered by worries about slowing economic growth.
-But the rebound was short-lived.
-The yield on the 10-year Treasury was at 1.43% from 1.44% late Tuesday, when it fell from 1.52%.
+Longer-term Treasury yields initially recovered some of their sharp drops from the day before, triggered by worries about slowing economic growth.
+But the rebound didn't last.
+The yield on the 10-year Treasury slid to 1.41% from 1.44% late Tuesday, when it fell from 1.52%.

 Some better-than-expected data on the economy failed to avert the late-day wave of selling.
 A report from the Institute for Supply Management showed that growth in the U.S. manufacturing sector accelerated a touch faster last month than economists expected.